Dharshikan555/Dharshikan555/README.md

 # 👋 Hello, I'm Dharshikan!

-🎓 I'm currently pursuing an HND in Computing
+🎓 HND in Computing Final Year
 💻 Junior Web Developer & IT Support Specialist
 🌱 Constantly learning and growing in full-stack development
 📍 Open to full-time opportunities in tech